 Crystal Palace are a good side, but it is worth backing Jurgen Klopp’s team to make it five wins from their last six trips to this corner of south London on Monday.

-Liverpool were excellent in their dismantling of West Ham last time out, playing fast, attacking football and creating chances at will, so it’s no surprise to see them odds-on to win again with all the top football betting sites.
+Liverpool were excellent in their dismantling of West Ham last time out, playing fast, attacking soccer and creating chances at will, so it’s no surprise to see them odds-on to win again with all the top soccer betting sites.

 Pleasingly for Klopp, they also recorded their first clean sheet of the campaign at the first possible opportunity, which stands in stark contrast to their 3-3 draw with Watford on day one in 2017/18.